sjhloco/ip_auto_lab/data_model/README.md

 - *network_size:*  How big the network is.
 The number of switches per network role (see core elements)
 - *fbc:* The core routing options such as OSPF process, area and BGP AS number
-- *fbc_adv.base_int:* Provides the ability to change the name and ranges of interfaces used for device inter-connects
+- *fbc_adv.base_int:* Provides the ability to change the name and ranges of interfaces used for device interconnects
-- *fbc_vpc:* VPC settings for leaf and border switches such as the domain and peer link details.
-The keepalive will always use the mgmt interface and cant be changed using the data model
+- *fbc_vpc:* VPC settings for leaf and border switches such as the domain and peerlink details.
+The keepalive link will always use the mgmt interface and that cant be changed using the data model
 - *address_incre:* Increment used to ensure that all device IP addresses are unique (see core elements)

 ## Service Data Model

 **services.yml -** The services that are delivered by the fabric.
-All are provided on leaf and border switches expect for BGP and OSPF which are only provisioned on the borders.\\
+All are provided on leaf and border switches expect for BGP and OSPF which are only provisioned on the borders.
 Each service has the mandatory core elements required to provide the service and the optional advanced elements if customization is required.

 ### Tenants & VLANs

 Used to create tenants (VRF), L3VNIs, SVIs, L2VNIs and VLANs.
-If it is a L3 tenant a VRF is created on leaf and borders but the SVI and VLANs created only on the leafs.
+If it is a L3 tenant a VRF is created on the leaf and borders but the SVI and VLANs created only on the leafs.
 If it is not a L3 tenant no VRF is created and the VLANs are created on the leaf and borders as the default gateway will be on an external router or firewall attached to the borders.

 - *srv_tenants:*
-  - *tenant_name:*              Name of the VRF, only be created if it is *l3_tenant*
+  - *tenant_name:*              Name of the VRF, only created if it is *l3_tenant*
   - *l3_tenant:*                If *yes* it will create a VRF, L3VNI and the associated VLAN and SVI
       - *vlans:*                List of VLANs within this tenant
       - *num:*                  VLAN name